OpenEvalProject/evals/manuscripts/elife-04249/v1/manuscript.md

 ## Abstract

 Mutations in connexin26 (Cx26) underlie a range of serious human pathologies.
-Previously we have shown that Cx26 hemichannels are directly opened by CO 2 (Meigh et al ., 2013).
-However, the effects of human disease-causing mutations on the CO 2 sensitivity of Cx26 are entirely unknown.
-Here, we report the first connection between the CO 2 sensitivity of Cx26 and human pathology, by demonstrating that Cx26 hemichannels with the mutation A88V, linked to Keratitis-Ichthyosis-Deafness syndrome, are both CO 2 insensitive and associated with disordered breathing in humans.
+Previously we have shown that Cx26 hemichannels are directly opened by CO2 (Meigh et al., 2013).
+However, the effects of human disease-causing mutations on the CO2 sensitivity of Cx26 are entirely unknown.
+Here, we report the first connection between the CO2 sensitivity of Cx26 and human pathology, by demonstrating that Cx26 hemichannels with the mutation A88V, linked to Keratitis-Ichthyosis-Deafness syndrome, are both CO2 insensitive and associated with disordered breathing in humans.